MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 > - Enable BitLocker via Intune.
 > - Install software updates via offline servicing and [Configuration Manager Scheduled Updates](/mem/configmgr/osd/get-started/manage-operating-system-images#apply-software-updates-to-an-image).
 >
 > When possible, Microsoft recommends using the above methods to run the additional tasks instead of running them via the task sequence.
-Using the above methods will allow you to use the solution to speed up the deployment.
+Using the above methods allows you to use the solution to speed up the deployment.

 If no additional tasks are needed via a task sequence before running the Autopilot deployment, then the Windows Autopilot for existing devices task sequence can be modified to eliminate unneeded tasks and processes.
 Eliminating unneeded tasks and processes speeds up the deployment process and the time it takes for the deployment to finish.
 Examples of processes that can be eliminated to speed up the deployment include: